Can "premature collapse" form black holes in the upper and lower mass gaps?

-For the black-hole masses considered below the accretion timescale is significantly shorter than the stellar lifetime, making a premature collapse triggered by black hole capture viable, at least in terms of the accretion timescale.
+and hence dominates the timescale for triggering a premature collapse.
+Since either timescale is significantly shorter than the stellar lifetime for the black-hole masses considered below, premature collapse triggered by black hole capture is viable at least vis-\`a-vis timescales.

 In order for a black hole to be captured by a star, it has to lose a sufficient amount of energy during its first passage through the star.
-This energy can be estimated from hydrodynamical friction, and has to be compared with the kinetic energy when the two objects are at a large separation and move with a relative speed $v_\infty$; this leads to the estimate
+When the two objects are at a large separation and move with a relative speed $v_\infty$, the total energy of the system is the kinetic energy $K_\infty \simeq M_{\rm BH} v_\infty^2/2$ (where we assume $M_{\rm BH} \ll M_*$).
+If hydrodynamical friction during the first passage dissipates an energy greater than $K_\infty$, then the black hole may still reemerge from the star, but it can no longer escape from the star's gravitational potential.
+Instead, it will return to the star for subsequent passages, ultimately being swallowed by the star and settling down toward the stellar center (see, e.g., Fig.~5 in \cite{AbrBW18} and Fig.~1 in \cite{BauS24a} for illustrations).
+Equating $K_\infty$ with the energy dissipated during the first collision leads to the estimate

 for the minimum black-hole mass for capture (see, e.g., Eq.~(11) in \cite{BauS24a}).
 Here

 is the escape speed from the surface of the star and $\ln \Lambda$ the Coulomb logarithm.
 The relative speed $v_\infty$ at infinite separation depends on the stellar environment.
 For the Galactic disk, for example, typical dispersion speeds $v_\infty$ are on the order of about $10 - 30$ km/s.
 Using these values we have